The Short Answer

 The Bottom Line

-Rightmove sends email alerts in batches, typically a few times per day, and delays of 2 to 8 hours between listing and notification are normal.
+Rightmove sends email alerts in batches, typically a few times per day, and delays of several hours between listing and notification are normal.
 There is no published schedule and no way to set a specific delivery time.
-The hidden 14-property cap means you may not even see every matching listing in each alert.
+And because each email shows only a selection of matches, you may not even see every matching listing in each alert.

 For renters in competitive markets, that delay and those limitations are a significant disadvantage.
 The most effective fix is to stop relying on Rightmove's email alerts as your primary notification method.
 Whether you supplement them with app notifications, manual checks, or a dedicated monitoring service like Dwellio, the goal is the same: see new listings as close to the moment they go live as possible, and be ready to act immediately when you do.